documentcloud/help_center/_help/guided_tour.md

 <p class="red">Document Body</p>

 Exactly what it says on the tin.
-Scroll through your document in any and all views, read, annotate, redact, e.t.c.
+Scroll through your document in any and all views, read, annotate, redact, etc.

 ## DocumentCloud Walkthrough